yunusserhat/Github/content/authors/admin/_index.md

 superuser: true
 highlight_name: true
 ---
+.

-I am a research assistant in the Vocational School of Social Sciences at Marmara University in Istanbul.
+"My name is Yunus Serhat Bıçakçı and I am a research assistant in the Vocational School of Social Sciences at Marmara University in Istanbul.
+I am a data enthusiast and programmer, and I enjoy using my skills to contribute to the common good."

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/resume.pdf" "newtab" >}}CV{{< /staticref >}}.